Realistic DX-440/Sangean ATS-803A AM/LW/SW/FM Radio

 *One note is that this radio, as all radios made before 1990 considers the standard AM Broadcast band to end at 1620 KHz, so as you tune between 1621 to 1700 KHz for today’s expanded AM band the radio will switch over from the built-in ferrite rod to the whip.
 Incidentally, many radios of the day including the Sony 2010 behave the same way, switching into SW mode (thus using the whip antenna) as you tune above 1620 KHz).
 The display will light up with LW, AM or SW depending on what frequency is tuned irrespective of which band switch was initially selected.
 Repeated presses of the SW button scroll through the SW bands and as used to be the practice each band is listed on the front panel with its associated frequency range…very cool.

 In Use Tests: Naturally I wanted to see how well the DX-440 operates and receives signals compared with some reference radios, and although I eventually put the DX-440 alongside several other radios for direct A/B comparisons my first tests were done against the venerable Sony ICF-2010 , partly because they were both early digital designs and also because I have seen the DX-440 referred to as the poor man’s Sony 2010.
 To be sure, $199 in 1988 was not peanuts by any measure, but the Sony listed for $449 and was generally available for around $399… double the cost of the DX-440.
 Not surprisingly, the Sony was a bit more sensitive on SW and its sync circuit is a big bonus not available on the DX-440 but I’ve got to say that the differences were usually not huge.
 Many signals sounded similar…only on some did the Sony render them with just a bit less background hiss and a slightly greater intelligibility.
 But the DX-440 has overall better audio, subjectively better IF bandwidths and with its bass and treble controls it was easy to get the audio balance just right.
-On AM the DX-440 pretty much matched the 2010 ranking **** on the AM Mega Shootout list.
+On AM the DX-440 was just a hair noisier than the 2010 ranking *** 1/2 on the AM Mega Shootout list.
 It was quite sensitive to weak daytime AM signals and at night it seemed to do an excellent job of grabbing clear audio out of pile ups that sounded like mush on many other radios.
 The Signal meter does tend to over read however.
 I do wish they had used a larger ferrite rod in place of the thin 5” rod used here but its AM performance is still very good.
 The Sony offers more sophisticated tuning which feels almost analog-like with no muting or noises while tuning whereas the DX-440 mutes slightly with each tuning step, but it’s not so bad that you can’t enjoy band scanning.
 There is no free lunch – I definitely consider the 2010 to be an overall better performer but the DX-440 does have some points in its favor, including very solid construction and good audio quality.
 There is something about this radio that makes it a joy to use.

 I also tuned in to some HAMS to test SSB performance and again, the DX-440 was very good.
 I was able to tune for natural sound fairly easily and although the radio was not as rock solid as more sophisticated radios it is not bad at all by portable standards.
 The variable gain control is a big asset here.